openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

 It is common for classifications to be hierarchical and have different levels.
-If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `parent`.
+If this is present in your data and you wish to record it in the model, we recommend adopting the following structure using the keyword `parent`.
 In a hierarchical data structure, the `parent` keyword is used within an attribute to reference another attribute that serves as the first attribute's parent.
 Here is an example of its use:

 ```
 "your-classification": {